 - Colonoscopy - A long instrument, similar to the sigmoidscope, is used to look at the inside of the entire colon for masses and/or abnormal tissue.
 This procedure allows the doctor to see much further into the bowel than the sigmoidscope.
-Moderate sedation (eg, demerol and versed) is administered for this test.
+Moderate sedation (eg, Fentanyl and Versed) is administered for this test.

 - Lower GI Series - This test is used to obtain an x-ray of the colon and rectum.
 It is sometimes referred to as a barium enema.
 The barium outlines the colon and rectum on the x-rays to help the doctor see tumors or other abnormal tissue.
-If necessary, the colon may be expanded to look for small masses.
-The doctor does this by lightly pumping air into the colon.
-If a polyp or mass is found during colonoscopy or sigmoidoscopy, the doctor may remove all or part of it through the scope and examine it under a microscope for cancer cells.
+If necessary, a colonoscopy may need to be performed to remove polyps found on barium enema.

 - Family history of colon and/or rectum cancer and/or polyps

 - High-fat diet

 - Low-fiber diet